juliusgeo/csimdv-rs/README.md

 Performance
 ----------

-The bulk of the runtime of this parser is spent classifying the input characters 64 bytes at a time, using the table lookup approach from `simdjson`.
-The target architecture plays a large role in how effective this approach is compared to `simd-csv`.
+On AArch64, the table lookup approach used by `simdjson` is used because it saves 1 extra comparison between the data and the return character, and the comparisons are quite slow.
+On x86, just directly comparing the input data and the 4 characters of interests is faster.
 I initially implemented this using `portable_simd`, but it results in suboptimal code generation, especially on aarch64, where there is no equivalent to the `movemask` x86 instruction.
 I worked around that aspect by loading the data interleaved into NEON vectors, allowing the usage of some more efficient bitmask generation techniques.